Hadza language: Orthography

-A practical orthography has been devised by Miller and Anyawire (Miller et al. 2013).
+A practical orthography has been devised by Miller and Anyawire.
 As of 2015, this orthography is not being used by any Hadza speakers and is therefore of limited value for communication in Hadza.
 It is broadly similar to the orthographies of neighboring languages such as Swahili, Isanzu, Iraqw, and Sandawe.
 The apostrophe, which is ubiquitous in transcription in the anthropological literature but causes problems with literacy, is not used: Glottal stop is indicated by vowel sequences (that is, /beʔe/ is written bee, as in Hazabee /ɦadzabeʔe/ 'the Hadza'), which true vowel sequences are separated by y or w (that is, /pie/ 'two' is written piye), though in some cases an h may be justified, and ejectives and glottalized clicks by gemination (apart from reduced dl instead of *ddl for /c𝼆ʼ/).
 The ejectives are based on the voiced consonants, bb zz jj dl gg ggw, because these are otherwise found mostly in borrowings and thus not common.
 Tc /tʃ/ and tch /tʃʰ/ are as in Sandawe, sl /ɬ/ as in Iraqw.
 (This is ultimately a French convention.)
 Nasalized vowels / VN rimes are an en in un.
 Long vowels are â, or aha where they are due to an elided /ɦ/.
 A tonic syllable may be written with an acute accent, á, but is generally not marked.